1983 NCAA Division I men's basketball tournament: National championship game

 Houston needed a defensive stop so they could get another chance to close out the game.
 Lewis decided to move from the man-to-man defense his team had been running the whole game to a half court zone trap defense.
 The Wolfpack, who were not expecting the defensive adjustment, were forced to deviate and began passing the ball around just to keep the Cougars from stealing it.
-Houston nearly got the turnover it was looking for when Whittenburg made an errant pass to Gannon that Drexler nearly came away with before the sophomore regained control of the ball.
+Houston nearly got the turnover it was looking for when Whittenburg made an errant pass to Terry Gannon that Drexler nearly came away with before the sophomore regained control of the ball.
 The ball eventually wound up in the hands of guard Sidney Lowe, who gave it to forward and fellow senior Thurl Bailey in the corner.

 Trying to keep the ball moving, as he had been double teamed as soon as he received the pass, Bailey looked back toward Whittenburg, who was approximately thirty feet away from the hoop near midcourt.
 Bailey threw what Whittenburg would later call a "poor fundamental" overhanded pass which Houston's Benny Anders, guarding Whittenburg on the play, was in position to steal.
 At this point, Whittenburg hearkened back to his high school days with Morgan Wootten at DeMatha Catholic High School, where he was taught to always catch the basketball with both hands.
 If Whittenburg had not attempted to do so in this case, Anders may have gotten the steal and a game-winning breakaway layup.
 In college basketball at the time, the game clock continued to run after a made field goal, and the Wolfpack likely would not have had time even to inbound the ball.
 As it was, Anders knocked the ball out of Whittenburg's hands, but Whittenburg quickly regained control.

 The clock, meanwhile, had ticked down to five seconds and Whittenburg was still standing a significant distance from the goal.
 Once he regained control, Whittenburg turned and launched a desperation shot, later claimed by Whittenburg to be a pass, to try and win the game for NC State.
 The shot's trajectory took it to the front of the basket where Olajuwon was covering Wolfpack center Lorenzo Charles.
 As he watched the shot, Olajuwon said he knew the shot was going to come up short but he also did not want to go for the ball too early because of the potential for goaltending.
 Charles took advantage of the indecision by Olajuwon and went up for the air ball, and, in one motion, he scored the go-ahead points with a two-handed dunk.
 The final second ticked off the clock before Houston could inbound the ball (the rule which stops the clock on a made basket in the last minute of the second half and any overtime period(s) was not adopted until the 1993–94 season), and with that, the game ended, and the Wolfpack were the national champions.